 Robert has seen that insights are the foundation of successful innovation, and believes that great research gets to the heart of how consumers think, why they act the way they do, and what clients need to do about it.
 Robert leads marketing and product innovation research, and directs the Best New Product Awards and BrandSpark Most Trusted Awards.
 In 2014, BrandSpark introduced Shopper Army, a streamlined insight and content platform providing deeper understanding of the shopper journey mindset and powerful product marketing content.
 BrandSpark conducts the annual BrandSpark Shopper Study, the largest annual surveys about shoppers in Canada and the United States and has a deep understanding of the evolving nature of shopper attitudes and behaviours.
 Prior to founding BrandSpark in 2001, Robert Levy was VP of Branding for Cara Operations, ran a legal and business advisory practice in Geneva and Prague, and practiced law in Toronto.

-The Impact of OOH in the Face of Media Fragmentation and Clutter
+The Impact of OOH in the Face of Media Fragmentation and Clutter (French)

 As reach and potential impact decrease for other media channels, OOH maintains its reach and impact.
 While consumers are reducing ad exposure with online viewing, using adblocking software, and dealing with digital clutter, you can’t turn off OOH ads.
 This has increased the importance of OOH as a reach medium and during the purchase process.
 Robert Levy will draw upon the BrandSpark Canadian Shopper Study which has been studying the Path the Purchase and media habits of Canadian Shoppers for over a decade.